Fertility Treatment Options: IVF and More

 IUI is a type of artificial insemination that increases the chances that a sperm cell will fertilize an egg by placing it in closer proximity with the egg.
 During treatment, a male patient or donor's sperm is collected, washed to separate the sperm from the semen, and directly transferred to a female patient.
 In most cases, the female patient undergoes ovulation induction prior to the IUI procedure to ensure that there are multiple eggs that can be fertilized.

 IVF is a fertility treatment in which an egg and sperm are fertilized outside of a female patient's body, then transferred to the uterus in hopes that at least one embryo will attach to the uterine wall.
 IVF can be performed using fresh eggs and sperm, which must first be harvested, or using frozen eggs, sperm, or embryos.
 Because IVF aids in seven of the ten steps of conception, it can greatly increase your chances of achieving a successful pregnancy.

 Intracytoplasmic sperm injection (ICSI) is an advanced technique used during IVF.
 It involves the injection of a single sperm into a single egg.
 This fertility treatment is performed in the laboratory, and allows our team to select the best possible eggs and sperm, increasing the chances for successful embryo creation.
-ICSI may be recommended when a male patient has a low sperm count, sperm has low motility, or IVF has failed to result in successful embryos in past cycles.
+The IVF ICSI process may be recommended when a male patient has a low sperm count, sperm has low motility, or IVF has failed to result in successful embryos in past cycles.

 Male factor infertility occurs when a male patient's sperm is unable to make the journey from his testicles to the female uterus and successfully fertilize an egg.
 This can occur because of low sperm count, non-existent sperm (as in the case of azoospermia), sperm that is not motile enough to travel, or sperm that is blocked by a physical complication.
 There are several treatments for male infertility, including surgery, sperm aspiration, and IVF.
 Contact us for more information about male fertility testing.